Permission System

 file:read → Read a file

-file:delete → Delete a file
+file:create → Upload/create a file

 action:read → View an action token